nationalarchives/ds-caselaw-pdf-conversion/README.md

 4. From ds-caselaw-pdfconversion, run `docker-compose up --build` to launch the LibreOffice container (`--build` will ensure the converter script is in the docker container)

+You might want to look at the [localstack S3 bucket](http://localhost:4566/private-asset-bucket)

 ### Local testing

 `pytest queue_listener/tests.py` will run unit tests.